TFMV/archery/MISSING_FUNCTIONALITY.md

 # Missing Functionality in arrow-go/v18

-This document outlines functionality that is currently missing from the Apache Arrow Go implementation (arrow-go/v18) that would be beneficial to add to the core library.
-The Archery library has implemented these functions manually, but they would be better suited as part of the core Arrow compute functionality.
+This document outlines functionality that was missing from the Apache Arrow Go implementation (arrow-go/v18).
+Recent releases have added many of these capabilities and Archery now delegates to the Arrow compute module whenever possible.

 ## Compute Functions

 ### Aggregation Functions

-The following aggregation functions are missing from the Arrow compute module:
+The following aggregation functions were previously unavailable but are now provided by Arrow compute and used by Archery:

-- `sum`: Calculate the sum of elements in an array
+- `sum`
-- `mean`: Calculate the mean of elements in an array
+- `mean`
-- `min`: Find the minimum value in an array
+- `min`
-- `max`: Find the maximum value in an array
+- `max`
-- `mode`: Find the most common value in an array
+- `variance`
-- `variance`: Calculate the variance of elements in an array
+- `standard_deviation`
-- `standard_deviation`: Calculate the standard deviation of elements in an array
+- `count`
-- `count`: Count non-null elements in an array
+- `count_null`
-- `count_null`: Count null elements in an array
+- `any`
-- `any`: Check if any element in a boolean array is true
+- `all`
-- `all`: Check if all elements in a boolean array are true
+- `mode` (still missing)

 ### Sorting Functions